Selection

 Z axis pointing towards the patient’s head, with the Y axis pointing down (for

-coordinate system with the positive Z axis pointing anterior, Y axis toward the
+the IEC coordinate system with the positive Z axis pointing anterior, Y axis toward

-patient’s head, and X axis to the patient’s left.
-Dicom 2 and 1 specified images relative to the imaging equipment,
+the patient’s head, and X axis to the patient’s left.
+Dicom 2 and 1 specified images relative to

 To